| *NCMSDC is now proudly serving the state of Nevada!*|

 Who qualifies for Ethnic Minority Certification through NCMSDC?

-NCMSDC certifies any for-profit business located in Northern California or Hawaii that is 51% or more ethnic minority-owned, operated and controlled by a U.S. citizen (s), and authorized by the State and County to do business.
+NCMSDC certifies any for-profit business located in Nevada, Northern California or Hawaii that is 51% or more ethnic minority-owned, operated and controlled by a U.S. citizen (s), and authorized by the State and County to do business.
 Click here for additional criteria and see below for which groups the National MSDC considers ethnic minorities and U.S. citizens.

 Who does the National MSDC accept as an ethnic minority?